X01XX/forth-memory-management/README.md

   gforth example2.fs  \ Shows my favorite equation, Understanding = ~A + ~B.
                       \ See more detailed notes under the UES-Forth project.
-                      \ UES-Forth is a large application that uses this code to make 25 different structs and 20 struct lists.
+                      \ UES-Forth is a 30K+ line application that uses this code to make 25 different structs and 20 struct lists.
                       \ At end it deallocates around two thousand struct instances, checks for memory leaks, and anything
                       \ left on the Forth stack.
                       \ Having made around 14 Million struct allocation/deallocation operations.
-                      \ A lot of activity, in less than 1 MB.
+                      \ A lot of activity, in less than 1 MB of data.

   gforth example4.fs  \ Shows a struct-aware print of items on the Forth stack, for debugging.